Nurturing Talent

 IB Physics combines theoretical studies (75%) with experiments performed by the students (25%).

-• Wave phenomena
+• Wave behavior

 • Fields

-• Quantum and nuclear physics
+• Nuclear and quantum physics

 How will the course prepare you for the exams?

 For the successful study of IB Physics a strong foundation in mathematics is very important.
-It is therefore recommended that Physics is combined with Mathematics SL or HL.

-How will IB Physics benefit you?
 IB Physics gives access to science, engineering and medical studies at colleges and universities around the world.

 What is taught in IB Mathematics?

 Mathematics is a search for patterns in the real and in the abstract world.
 We aim at making general statements about the observed patterns.
-For example: Pythagoras’ theorem for right-angled triangles applies to all right-angled triangles.
-We apply mathematical knowledge to solve problems set in meaningful contexts.

-You must choose between
+You must choose between:

 and